-Bubba Wallace Responds To Donald Trump’s False Claim About Noose Hoax: ‘Love Over Hate Every Day’
+Bubba Wallace Responds To Donald Trump’s Controversial Claim About Noose Hoax: ‘Love Over Hate Every Day’

 Others have called out Trump for what they see as racism in the tweet, which also included a claim that NASCAR’s ratings were down because of the noose incident and the decision to ban displays of the Confederate flag at races.

 White House Press Secretary Kayleigh McEnany was pressed about Trump’s claim during a press event on Monday, with reporters repeatedly asking why Trump believes that Wallace needed to apologize for the incident.
-McEnany said that Trump was attempting to make a larger point about rushing to judgement, comparing the noose to other racially charged incidents that turned out to be false, but did not directly say why Wallace needed to apologize for the incident.
+McEnany said that Trump was attempting to make a larger point about rushing to judgement, comparing the noose allegation to other racially charged incidents that turned out to be false, but did not directly say why Wallace needed to apologize for the incident.